 The most significant obstacles to addressing the needs of homeless citizens is the lack of available funding and capacity of serving organizations.
-The City through the Joint office of Homelessness has embarked on partnering agreements with the local hospital district to add funding and mental service capabilities that have never been afforded in our area.
+The City through the Joint Office of Homelessness has embarked on partnering agreements with the local hospital district to add funding and mental service capabilities that have never been afforded in our area.
 This partnership will greatly increase the capacity of our homeless system to better serve the needs of our most vulnerable citizens.
 The Joint Office has also partnered with a national builder of public supportive housing to produce a project to provide housing and the associated wrap around services.
-This proposed project will increase then number of available permanent supportive housing units by 150%.
+This proposed project will increase then number of available permanent supportive housing units by 150% in our community.
+The project is scheduled for completion in December 2025.